Certified Peer Specialist

 WHEN IS THE NEXT CPS TRAINING?

-The CPS project offers 5 trainings a year.
+The CPS project offers 5 trainings each year.
 To view the current CPS Project Schedule, please click here.

 WHERE ARE THE CPS TRAININGS LOCATED?

-The training locations vary in different cities throughout Georgia.
-Trainings have been offered in Atlanta, Duluth, Macon, Warner Robins, Augusta, and Savannah.
+The training locations are throughout Georgia.
+Trainings have been offered in Atlanta, Augusta, Duluth, Macon, Savannah, and Warner Robins.

 HOW LONG ARE THE CPS TRAININGS?

 The training is a 2 week training.
 Generally it is a total of 9 days (Monday through Friday of week one and Monday through Thursday of week two).
-Most classes meet from 8:30am to 4:30pm, with slight variations depending on the schedule.
+Most days a series of classes meets from 8:30am to 4:30pm, with slight variations depending on the schedule.
 The training classes do not meet on the weekend.
 There are also optional evening activities during the training period.
-Upon your acceptance to the program, you will be given a more detailed schedule.
+A detailed schedule is provided to those who are accepted into the program.

 WHEN DO I FIND OUT IF I WAS ACCEPTED TO THE TRAINING?

-Applicants will be notified by mail or phone call within 7-10 business days following the application deadline.
+Applicants will be notified by mail or phone call within 7-10 business days following the phone interview.

 HOW LARGE IS THE EACH CPS TRAINING CLASS?